-In 2018, the Pulaski County Public Service Authority (PSA) monitored for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
+In 2019, the Pulaski County Public Service Authority (PSA) monitored for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
 Cryptosporidium is a microscopic parasite found in surface water throughout the United States.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Under the LT2ESWTR, the average Cryptosporidium concentration determines if additional treatment measures are needed.
 Twenty-four samples are required for analysis over a two-year period.
-During 2018, the Pulaski County PSA collected 14 samples and the average Cryptosporidium concentration was 0.0176 oocysts per liter.
-Based on the Cryptosporidium monitoring results so far and the current performance of the treatment plant, we anticipate meeting the future treatment requirements of the LT2ESWTR.
+During 20198, the Pulaski County PSA collected 10 samples and the average Cryptosporidium concentration was 0.0.025 oocysts per liter.
+Based on the Cryptosporidium monitoring results and the current performance of the treatment plant, we meet the treatment requirements of the LT2ESWTR.

-Also during 2018, the City of Radford monitored for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
-During 2018, the average Cryptosporidium concentration was 0.01 oocysts per liter for the nine samples collected.
-Based on the Cryptosporidium monitoring results so far and the current performance of the treatment plant, they anticipate meeting the future treatment requirements of the LT2ESWTR.
+Also during 20198, the City of Radford monitored for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
+During 20198, the average Cryptosporidium concentration was 0.01 oocysts per liter for the nine samples collected.
+Based on the Cryptosporidium monitoring results and the current performance of the treatment plant, they meet the treatment requirements of the LT2ESWTR.